(A) What is a group living arrangement?

-The county agency must verify that the group living arrangement meets the requirements set forth in paragraph (B) of this rule.
+The county agency shall verify that the group living arrangement meets the requirements described in paragraph (B) of this rule.

 (G) How is assistance group composition determined for an individual residing in a group living arrangement?

-(1) If the residents apply on their own behalf the assistance group size must be determined in accordance with the definition in rule 5101:4-2-03 of the Administrative Code.
+(1) When the residents apply on their own behalf, the assistance group size must be determined in accordance with the definition of assistance group in rule 5101:4-2-03 of the Administrative Code.
 The county agency must certify these residents using the same provisions that apply to all other assistance groups.

-(2) If the residents apply through the use of the group living arrangement's authorized representative their eligibility must be determined as a one-person assistance group.
+(2) When the residents apply through the use of the group living arrangement's authorized representative, their eligibility must be determined as a one-person assistance group.

 (H) How can food be purchased in a group living arrangement setting?

-(1) If the residents are certified on their own behalf the benefits may be returned to the group living arrangement to be used to purchase meals served communally or individually to eligible residents or retained and used to purchase and prepare food for their own consumption.
+(1) When the residents are certified on their own behalf, the benefits may be returned to the group living arrangement to be used to purchase meals served communally or individually to eligible residents or retained and used to purchase and prepare food for their own consumption.

-(2) The group living arrangement may purchase and prepare food to be consumed by eligible residents on a group basis if residents normally obtain their meals at a central location as part of the group living arrangement's service or if meals are prepared at a central location for delivery to individual residents.
+(2) The group living arrangement may purchase and prepare food to be consumed by eligible residents on a group basis when the residents normally obtain their meals at a central location as part of the group living arrangement's service or when meals are prepared at a central location for delivery to individual residents.

-(3) If personalized meals are prepared and paid for with food assistance benefits the group living arrangement must ensure that the resident's benefits are used for meals intended for that resident.
+(3) When personalized meals are prepared and paid for with food assistance benefits, the group living arrangement must ensure that the resident's benefits are used for meals intended for that resident.

 (I) What are the responsibilities of the group living arrangement facility?